Know How to Sharpen Gut Hook Blades and Keep Them Razor Sharp

 The Tools You'll Need

-· Sharpening stones (such as diamond stones or ceramic stones) and rods are essential for sharpening the blade.
+· Sharpening stones (such as diamond or ceramic stones) and rods are essential for sharpening the blade.

 · Honing oil or water for lubricating your stone before the process

-· Strop which helps remove burrs from your blade for the final polishing stage.
+· Strop, which helps remove burrs from your blade for the final polishing stage.

 Preparing Your Gut Hook for Sharpening

-Once all tools have been acquired it’s time to start preparations before actually beginning the sharpening process:
+Once all tools have been acquired, it’s time to start preparations before actually beginning the sharpening process:

 · Cleaning off any dirt or debris on your blade.